fionnlee/Call-of-Duty-1-ESP-Cheat/README.md

 # Note!
 <b>This cheat does not work in fullscreen mode.
 Use your preferred DLL injector to inject the cheat into the game.
-Make sure to inject the DLL while connecting to a server.
 This is a simple ESP cheat made just for fun — don’t take it too seriously.</b>

 # Discord